-Don't worry, every skilled woodworker started out at as a beginner, struggling to cut a straight line.
-Here are 10 woodworking lessons that the Family Handyman team has learned the hard way!
+Every skilled woodworker starts out as a beginner, struggling to cut a straight line.
+Here are 10 woodworking lessons you can learn here instead of the hard way.

 The Forgotten Kerf

 Let’s say you need to cut three lengths of 1×4 material, each 3 feet long.
 By happy coincidence you have a 9-foot stick of 1×4, so you quickly measure and mark two lines, and then make your cuts.
 But when you go to use the pieces for your project, you find that two of the pieces are too short.
-The reason is because you forgot to factor in the kerf, or thickness of the saw cut.
+The reason is that you forgot to factor in the kerf, or thickness of the saw cut.

-The kerf is determined by the width of the blade (usually 1/8 of an inch) but also the wobble in the cut, and the size of any material torn out by the blade.
+The kerf is determined by the width of the blade (usually 1/8-in.) but also the wobble in the cut, and the size of any material torn out by the blade.
 It’s the reason that you have to give a little extra thought to planning your cuts.
-Happily there’s an easy solution to stay ahead of this common mistake.
-Always measure and mark each cut.
+The good news is that there’s an easy solution to stay ahead of this common mistake: Always measure and mark each cut.
 (You can use a tape measure, or speed up multiple identical cuts by using a pattern stick or stop block.)

 A dull blade will tear as much as it cuts, and should be avoided for this reason (and for safety concerns.)
 Similarly, choose the right blade for the job: A saw blade with fewer teeth will cut faster, but result in more tearout.
 More teeth on the blade will require a slower hand but will also result in a cleaner cut.
 You can often find special blades for materials that are particularly prone to tearout, such as OSB and linoleum.
 Another trick is to protect the material with painter’s tape.
 Put the tape on the side that the blade will be emerging from, as that’s the area most prone to blowout.